Senior Research Scholar

-Richard Nephew is a Senior Research Scholar at the Center on Global Energy Policy.
-He joined the Center February 1, 2015 directly from his role as Principal Deputy Coordinator for Sanctions Policy at the Department of State and as the lead sanctions expert for the U.S. team negotiating with Iran.
-From May 2011 to January 2013 Nephew served as the Director for Iran on the National Security Staff where he was responsible for managing a period of intense expansion of U.S. sanctions on Iran.
+Richard Nephew is the author of The Art of Sanctions and an expert on the use of sanctions for deterrence and impact.
+Nephew most recently served as the deputy special envoy for Iran in the Biden-Harris administration.
+He previously served as Principal Deputy Coordinator for Sanctions Policy at the Department of State and as the lead sanctions expert for the U.S. team negotiating with Iran during the Obama Administration.
+Nephew served as the Director for Iran on the National Security Staff where he was responsible for managing a period of intense expansion of U.S. sanctions on Iran.
 Earlier in his career he served in the Bureau of International Security and Nonproliferation at the State Department and in the Office of Nonproliferation and International Security at the Department of Energy.

 Nephew holds a Masters in Security Policy Studies and a Bachelors in International Affairs, both from The George Washington University.